 About Melissa

-She is also the author of the forthcoming book Beyond the Mic Drop: How Our Stories Can Shift Culture, Power & Policy, which builds on her two decades of experience as a journalist, strategist, and storyteller working at the intersection of social innovation, media, and climate.
+She is also the author of the forthcoming book Beyond the Mic Drop: How Our Stories Can Shift Culture, Power & Policy, which builds on her two decades of experience as a journalist, activist, and founder working at the intersection of social innovation, media, and climate.

 Melissa is a sought-after international speaker who has taken the stage at Davos, SXSW, Web Summit, the UN Climate Conference (COP), New York Climate Week, LA Climate Week, San Francisco Climate Week, DC Climate Week, the Hollywood Climate Summit, the Climate Leadership Conference, Sundance Film Festival, Cannes Film Festival, and the United Nations General Assembly.
 Her talks spotlight the power of story—not just data—to move policy, bridge divides, and build coalitions for systemic change.